kubeflow/arena/README.md

 ```

 ## Updating the Run:AI CLI
-To update the CLI run
+To update the CLI to the latest version run:
 ```
 sudo runai update
 ```